 a.
-Students K-5 not riding the bus will be dismissed through parent sign out as organized in each building b.
+Students K - 5 not riding the bus will be dismissed through parent sign out.

+b.
 Any students being dismissed from school prior to the end of the school day will be dismissed through the Attendance/Nurses office and must be signed out by a parent/guardian.